BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 408. ### How do you prevent promises swallowing errors

-     While using asynchronous code, JavaScript’s ES6 promises can make your life a lot easier without having callback pyramids and error handling on every second line.
+     While using asynchronous code, JavaScript's ES6 promises can make your life a lot easier without having callback pyramids and error handling on every second line.
 But Promises have some pitfalls and the biggest one is swallowing errors by default.

      Let's say you expect to print an error to the console for all the below cases,